-5 Minutes with Shelley Anderson, Friends of the Cancer Centre's Urology CNS
+5 Minutes with Shelley Anderson, Friends of the Cancer Centre's Urology Nurse

 What are some of the most common signs and symptoms men should look out for?

-As a nurse specialising in urology, how do support men with prostate cancer?
+As a nurse specialising in urology, how do you support men with prostate cancer?

-How important is Friends of the Cancer Centre to your role?
+How important is Friends of the Cancer Centre to your role and your patients?

 “My post simply wouldn’t be possible without Friends of the Cancer Centre.
 The charity has also been really supportive of my work, including funding post-treatment health & wellbeing events.
 I’m also very aware and grateful for the other ways in which the charity supports my patients as I can see the difference it makes to each of them.
 I’d like to say a big thank you to everyone who supports the charity as none of this would be possible without you.”